CCB Directory

 Equal Exchange is a democratically organized worker-owned co-operative dedicated to building a new model of trade based on fairness, environmental sustainability and strong relationships between farmers and consumers.
 Farmers earn a fair price for their crops, have access to affordable credit, and can invest in education, health care and sustainable agriculture, building a better future for their families.

-Bold Cafe (St. John’s women’s group) sells fair trade coffee, tea, hot chocolate and chocolate bars from EE.
+St. John’s women sell fair trade coffee, tea, hot chocolate and chocolate bars from EE.
 1st Sunday of the month during the school year, between worship services, in the Commons.

 Contact Dawn Tommerdahl